codio-content/Javascript_for_web_development-Javascript_and_HTML_forms/.guides/content/HTML-forms-bbb3.md

 In the left hand panes, you can find a working implementation of this simple form, the code on the top, the preview underneath.

-Go ahead and type your name in the preview, then click "Send your name".
+Go ahead and type your name in the preview, then click the button "Send your name".
-You can refresh the preview windows if you want to try again.
+You can refresh the preview window if you want to try again.